metayeti/Lime/README.md

 To create Lime datafiles, build the *Lime* utility in [`/lime/`](/lime/).
 You can find the build instructions in the build.txt file.

 To unpack datafiles, copy the source files in [`/unlime/`](/unlime/) into your own project and use the provided classes to extract game data from a Lime datafile.
+Don't forget to link [zlib](https://zlib.net/) to your project.

 To build the demo, read the build instructions in [`/demo/`](/demo/).